-zonefile The file containing the zone to be signed.
+zonefile This option sets the file containing the zone to be signed.

-key Specify which keys should be used to sign the zone.
-If no keys are specified, then the zone will be examined for DNSKEY records at the zone apex.
-If these are found and there are matching private keys, in the current directory, then these will be used for signing.
+key This option specifies which keys should be used to sign the zone.
+If no keys are specified, the zone is examined for DNSKEY records at the zone apex.
+If these records are found and there are matching private keys in the current directory, they are used for signing.

-The following command signs the example.com zone with the ECDSAP256SHA256 key generated by dnssec-keygen (Kexample.com.+013+17247).
+The following command signs the example.com zone with the ECDSAP256SHA256 key generated by dnsseckeygen (Kexample.com.+013+17247).
 Because the -S option is not being used, the zone's keys must be in the master file (db.example.com).
-This invocation looks for dsset files, in the current directory, so that DS records can be imported from them (-g).
+This invocation looks for dsset files in the current directory, so that DS records can be imported from them (-g).